That's A N(ice) Temperature

 - What do they find?
 The temperature of the ice/salt mixture is lower than 32°F (0°C); it may be as low as 0°F (-18°C).
 Note, the temperature will vary, depending on how much salt is used, how well the salt dissolves, and the temperature of your freezer.

 - At what temperature does fresh water turn to ice?
 32°F (0°C).
 Share that the temperature at which fresh water freezes is called the freezing point.
 The freezing point is the temperature at which a liquid turns to a solid.
 The freezing point at which water — a liquid — turns to ice — a solid — is 32°F (0°C).

 - Based on their experiments melting the crushed ice, at what temperature does ice melt to make water — what is the melting point of ice?
 32°F (0°C).

 - How can the melting and freezing temperatures be the same?
 The melting point and freezing point are the same temperature for any particular substance: 32°F (0°C) for water.
 This temperature is referred to as the melting point when temperatures rise above 32°F (0°C), causing ice to melt and change state from a solid to a liquid (water), as happened with the cup of crushed ice at room temperature.
 It is referred to as the freezing point when temperatures decrease below 32°F (0°C), causing water to change state from a liquid to a solid (ice), as happened with the cup of crushed ice immersed in the very cold salt/ice mixture.

 - Why is the ice/salt mixture colder?
 Salt lowers the freezing point of water.
 Salty water stays liquid at lower temperatures — or freezes at a colder temperature — than fresh water.

-Once they have completed the activity, invite the children to revisit their snow mobiles to record any answers they discovered on the appropriate pieces.
+If the children have started to construct a snow mobile, invite them to record any answers they discovered on the appropriate pieces.
 Some of the questions that they can answer might include: